janheindejong/urlspy/README.md

 - [x] Create Snapshot app
 - [x] Create docker compose file for deployment
+- [x] Add persistent storage to snapshot app
+- [x] Add Scraper app
+- [x] Add storing functionality to scraper app
+- [ ] Unittests (yes, I've been a bad boi)
 - [ ] Add Debug configurations for VSCode
-- [x] Add persistent storage to snapshot app
 - [ ] Add read end-points to snapshot app
-- [x] Add Scraper app
-- [ ] Add storing functionality to scraper app
 - [ ] Add e-mail functionality
 - [ ] Add deployment pipeline

+## Techniques

+This application uses the following techniques:

+- Docker and Docker compose
+- Development containers
+- Python and Go
+- PostgreSQL and MongoDB
+- Alembic for SQL database migration
+- SQLAlchemy ORM
+- Python autoformatting using `black`, `isort` and `autoflake`
+- Concurrent programming using `async` in Python, and Go-routines in Go
+- FastAPI
+- Dependency management in Python with `poetry`